Ashok0/EnderalVREssentials/README.md

 	- [SKSE VR](https://skse.silverlock.org/beta/sksevr_2_00_12.7z) (Scripts folder only)
 	- [PapyrusUtil VR - Scripting Utility Functions](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files) (Under "Miscellaneous Files")
 	- [DynDOLOD Resources SE 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) (Under "Miscellaneous Files")
-4. Install a terrain LOD mod through Mod Organizer 2.
-If using Tamrielic textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) mod is recommended.
+4. Install a terrain LOD mod through Mod Organizer 2 that corresponds with the lowest texture mod for terrain that you have installed.
+If using Tamrielic textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane.
 5. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.